Table of Contents

 Integrating Graphite with Grafana

-In order to read the Graphite metrics with Grafana, it’s important to integrate with it first.
-Grafana comes with a built-in plugin that can be directly used to connect and fetch data from graphite instances located on same/different servers.
-Follow the steps below to quickly setup Grafana-Graphite integration.
+To read the Graphite metrics with Grafana, it’s important to integrate with it first.
+Grafana comes with a built-in plugin that can be directly used to connect and fetch data from graphite instances located on the same/different servers.
+Follow the steps below to quickly set up Grafana-Graphite integration.

 1. Open Grafana and click on the * icon (settings tab) in the left vertical navigation bar.